PietroZanotta/amm.zanotp.com/clmm2erbc000p09mj2xtdbviu.md

 The smart contracts powering StarConnect are built using the [Foundry framework](https://book.getfoundry.sh/), as its compilation speed and native fuzzing capabilities make it the best choice for creating a secure and developer-friendly environment.

-To make the frontend robust and fast we chose React and tReact-router to manage the routes of the pages.
+To make the frontend robust and fast we chose React and React-router to manage the routes of the pages.
 Node.js was used as a backend runtime for JavaScript, and we took advantage of etherjs to connect the frontend and blockend.
 Last, Speheron was used for the Deployment of the dApp.

 ## **Meet the StarConnect Team:**